Ways to give and where it goes

 While CanadaHelps, Abundance and other third party portals issue their own receipts, TUMC receipts are issued once at the end of the year and distributed in February.

-TUMC accepts donations for our own spending plan projects and will also accept extra donations for external agencies that we support such as Mennonite Central Committee or Mennonite Church Eastern Canada.
-If you designate a donation to one of these organizations the money will be sent to them and you will get a receipt from TUMC.
-Such designated donations do not counted towards our spending plan commitment.
-Currently besides our general fund we are accepting money towards Aurora House, building fund, refugee fund, youth projects, special needs fund and a memorial fund.
+TUMC accepts donations for our own spending plan projects and will also accept extra donations to external agencies we support, such as Mennonite Central Committee or Mennonite Church Eastern Canada.
+If you designate a donation to one of these organizations, the money will be sent to them and you will get a receipt from TUMC.
+Such designated donations are not counted towards our spending plan commitment.
+We also accept donations to Aurora House, our Refugee Fund, youth projects, the Special Needs fund and a memorial fund.

-TUMC does not accept donations designated to non-Mennonite causes we do not support.
+TUMC does not accept donations designated to non-Mennonite causes that we do not support.

 Where it goes